How Much Does a Website Cost? 4 Ways of Getting a Website Built

 💰 Total cost: You’ll still have to pay for domain and hosting ($29 for the first year) plus the freelancer’s services ($70-$400).
 This makes the total cost around $100-$430.

 However, as we said earlier, this cost can vary highly depending on who you’re working with and what the scope of the project is.
+But as long as you hire a reliable freelancer and all your agreements are aptly documented in a freelance contract, this can guarantee a smooth workflow since you’ll be working as an expert in the field.

 How much does a website cost if you hire an agency to build it?